Erasure and the Environment

 Submissions are welcome from scholars working throughout contemporary literature and the environmental humanities.
 It is our future aim to develop select work from this symposium into a special issue with a relevant peer-reviewed journal.

 Please send queries and proposals to firstname.lastname@example.org.
-Prospective contributors should submit a 300-400 word abstract and a 100 word biographical note by Thursday 30th April 2020.
+We are planning to run this event in person in September (with an online backup plan in case of further covid disruption).
+Prospective contributors should submit a 300 word abstract and a 100 word biographical note by Wednesday 30th June 2021.